Installing and Using Tailwind CSS 4.0

 Conclusion

-Now that you have installed it, do you want to learn how to use it?
+Now that you have installed it, do you want to learn more?
 I designed this page with this framework, so if you like what you see I recommend you to check out my course on Udemy.
 I cover the fundamentals of the framework: responsive design, dark mode, plugins, CSS states, and more.
 All while creating a website from scratch.
+It was created for Tailwind v3 though, but if you take into account the changes in the new version, you will be able to follow it without any problem.